 “We understand COVID-19 has put pressure on households and we have acknowledged this in the budget.
-The rates on paper will increase by $60, but Council has agreed to subsidise the rate increase from its financial reserves” the Mayor said.
+The rates on paper will increase by $60, but Council has agreed to provide ratepayers with a concession to the value of the increase in 2020-21” the Mayor said.

 Ratepayers will not pay more in rates in the next financial year than they did in the last financial year.

-To support those in need, Council has revised its Rates Concession Policy and expanded the temporary hardship provision to ensure it captures all ratepayers adversely impacted by COVID-19.
+To further support those in need, Council has revised its Rates Concession Policy that ratepayers can now apply with a simple two-page application form and improved response times.
 Ratepayers can apply for interest write off, deferral of rates or have interest placed on hold.

-To view the draft Municipal Plan and Budget 2020-21 and to provide comments to Council, visit www.yoursay.litchfield.nt.gov.au
+To view the Municipal Plan and Budget 2020-21 click here.